-Automatic Vehicle Location, or AVL, is a transit software system that has both been rapidly adopted as well as praised by transit providers and agencies throughout the world.
+Automatic Vehicle Location, or AVL, is a system that has both been rapidly adopted as well as praised by transportation providers and agencies throughout the world.
 It represents one of the most innovative progressions that transit technology has ever seen.

 What Is AVL and How Does It Work?

-AVL transit software is most typically composed of two parts.
-The first is a GPS system located on a vehicle which tracks its location in real time.
-The second component of AVL transit software is the display of the vehicle’s location on a map.
+AVL transit software is most typically composed of two parts: a GPS system located on a vehicle which tracks its location in real time and the display of the vehicle’s location on a map in the back office.

 Benefits and Uses of AVL